openvinotoolkit/openvino/tools/pot/docs/DefaultQuantizationUsage.md

 # Quantizing your model {#pot_default_quantization_usage}

 ## Introduction
-This document describes how to apply model quantization in a basic scenario with DefautltQuantization method without accuracy control and using some unannotated dataset.
+This document describes how to apply model quantization in a basic scenario with DefautltQuantization method without accuracy control using some unannotated dataset.
 The Post-Training Optimization Tool provides a Python* API that allows creating scripts that result to optimized models.
 The figure below shows the common workflow.

 ![](./images/api.png)